The voices of those who are taking PrEP on Il Fatto Giorno

 • F.L., 34 years old, Milan:

 “Are you sure that then you might as well not have HIV?” asks F.L.
 He expresses satisfaction with the path taken, which involves a process aimed at making the individual responsible.
 Vaccinations, often neither compulsory nor subsidised but necessary, are offered free.
-An infectious test assists the STD disease specialist supports the individual, following their entire history and conducting regular HIV tests to ensure awareness of their health status.
-STD Tests for syphilis, gonorrhoea, papilloma, etc., are conducted regularly.
+An infectious test assists the STD disease specialist supports the individual, following their entire history and conducting regular exams to ensure awareness of their health status.
+STD Panel Tests for syphilis, gonorrhoea, papilloma, etc., are conducted regularly.

 In the gay environment, those on PrEP are often mistaken for individuals who engage in unprotected sex frequently.
 F.L. recounts a friend’s experience of having unprotected sex with someone from a dating app.
 He did it without being upset because he trusted the person.
-However, neither of them gets STD tested regularly.
+However, neither of them gets checked regularly.
 This scepticism towards PrEP users creates a barrier.

 • M.V., 48 years old:

 “If you use PrEP, you’re a whore” – “In the heterosexual world until recently, no one knew about the existence of PrEP, while among us gays, there is the commonplace that if you use it, you’re a bitch.
 When you meet someone and say you’re on PrEP, the reaction is more often than not disgusting.”
 Usually, the main objection is that “it hurts, and then there are many illnesses.
 At that point, I replied: ‘Exclude the most serious event’ while there is a cure for other diseases.
-Furthermore, I am tested every three months, how about you?”
-He concludes, “In reality, the message is to preserve yourself, defend yourself from HIV, and defend yourself, but there is still too much ignorance.”
+Furthermore, I am checked every three months, how about you?”
+He concludes, “In reality, the message is to test and preserve yourself, defend yourself from HIV, and defend yourself, but there is still too much ignorance.”

 • S., 28 years old, Bologna:

 “Does the State care that its citizens are also sexual animals?
 Not for me” – “I was only on PrEP for a year, then I stopped simply because studying full time and not having a job, I couldn’t afford it anymore.
 But even just being aware of the protection given by PrEP made me feel calm, took away my feelings of guilt and made me fully enjoy sexuality, which too often is given little or no importance.
 Furthermore, by protecting myself, I acted as a safety net for others.
-On Grindr (an app for dating gay men, ed.), there is the possibility of indicating that you are on PrEP, and I immediately raised eyebrows because ‘eh, but there are other STD diseases!’.
-Oh well, yes, thank you, they are there, but HIV and gonorrhoea are not at the same level of impact on life; HIV is forever.”
+On Grindr (an app for dating gay men, ed.), there is the possibility of indicating that you are on PrEP, and I immediately raised eyebrows because ‘eh, but there are other diseases!’.
+Oh well, yes, thank you, they are there, but HIV and gonorrhoea are not at the same level of impact on life; it is forever.”

 Awareness and information:

-Cinema can be a good starting point for reflection: many directors have spoken delicately and objectively about HIV, describing the daily lives of people who could be mothers, fathers, friends or sisters to us.
+Cinema can be a good starting point for reflection: many directors have spoken delicately and objectively, describing the daily lives of people who could be mothers, fathers, friends or sisters to us.
 Harper’s Bazaar has chosen six films to watch on this day.
 Travelling is an opportunity to face your fears and emotions and find an old love again before it’s too late.
 1985 is shot entirely in black and white, a film that manages to convey the atmosphere of a period of light and shadow like that of forty years ago in a world devastated by the AIDS epidemic.

 • 1985 (2018), directed by Yen Tan

 Adam is a young man who freely lives his homosexuality in New York in the 1980s, far from the biased and conservative Texas he thinks he has left behind.
-Things soon change when he discovers that he is HIV positive: having reached a terminal stage, Adam decides to return to Dallas to try to reconnect with his family.
+Things soon change when he discovers that he is positive: having reached a terminal stage, Adam decides to return to Dallas to try to reconnect with his family.

 • Love for Life (2011), directed by Gu Changwei

 The life of a small village in China is shaken by the arrival of AIDS due to transfusions of infected blood.
 The Zhao family faces the emergency on the front line by creating a treatment centre, taking into account that their son, De Yi, has also fallen ill.
 De Yi falls in love with Qin Qin, another patient with whom he chooses to share his destiny.
-The two choose to live a story in the open, indifferent to people’s chatter and aware that nothing is certain about the future – both are already married in a society with little tolerance for relationships outside of marriage.
+The two choose to live an HIV story in the open, indifferent to people’s chatter and aware of tests and that nothing is certain about the future – both are already married in a society with little tolerance for relationships outside of marriage.
 Love for Life is an excellent film: intense without being pietistic; there is no shortage of comic scenes and others that leave room for harsh reality.

-• About Women (1995), directed by Herbert Ross
+• About Us (1995), directed by Herbert Ross

 The condition of the disease from an entirely female point of view is portrayed in “About Women.”
 Whoopi Goldberg, Drew Barrymore, and Mary-Louise Parker, champions of American cinema, play the equally unforgettable protagonists.
 Robin, Holly, and Jane couldn’t be more different in character, background, and desires.
 Between one adventure and another across the United States, they become friends.
 However, there’s a twist – Robin is increasingly ill with AIDS.
 Illness makes this unlikely trio increasingly close-knit.
 Holly and Jane take care of their friend until the end.
 They create a solidarity network filled with irony and gratitude towards life.